Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Natick’s Glacial Till & Rocky Upland Soils

-Site assessment in Natick’s glacial till and rocky upland soils begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab.
-Typical local soils are acidic (pH 5.5–6.5), requiring lime to reach the target pH of 6.0–7.0.
-The USDA Web Soil Survey identifies glacial till, marine clay, and urban fill, each with unique drainage and compaction challenges.
-A topographic survey using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required.
-Drainage engineering must ensure a minimum 1–2% slope away from structures, with subsurface drains for poorly drained sites, and integration with municipal stormwater systems.
+Site assessment in Natick begins with mandatory soil testing, often conducted through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, texture, compaction, and contamination.
+Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, marine clay, or urban fill, each with unique drainage and compaction challenges.
+Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended, 48 hours minimum) are required before excavation.
+Drainage engineering standards call for a minimum 1–2% slope away from structures and a maximum 33% for stability, with subsurface drainage solutions for poorly drained sites.

 Natick Conservation Commission Requirements for Grading Near Protected Areas